vedangnaik/vedangnaik.github.io/_posts/2021-04-28-hundred-percent-desperados.md

 <!-- ## Natural Achievements

 All the natural achievements are listed here.
 Some farming techniques have also been provided in case you're falling short.
-For all of these techniques, it suffices to create a quicksave just a second before the event, then reloading this over and over again until the desired number has been reached.
-For example, if farming for *Doubleshot*, use Showdown mode to make Cooper target two guards, then quicksave, then execute the action.
-After that, just reload the quicksave and execute it again over and over.
-Even though you're killing the same guards again and again, it still counts as separate kills in Steam achievements.
+For all of these techniques,

 <table>
     <colgroup>